Europe's flood losses to soar by 2050, research shows

 "Due to climate change and GDP growth, by 2050 a one-in-fifty-years-flood might be one in 30 years so the frequency of such losses increases dramatically - almost doubling," said co-author Brenden Jongman, researcher at the IVM Institute for Environmental Studies at VU University Amsterdam.

 Extreme damage can more than double the average damage rate used in the study's calculations.
-In June last year, extensive flooding resulted in 12 billion euros ($16 billion) of losses in nine countries across central and eastern Europe, according to reinsurance company Munich Re.
+In June last year, extensive flooding resulted in 12 billion euros (9 billion pounds) of losses in nine countries across central and eastern Europe, according to reinsurance company Munich Re.

 RISING COSTS